Weather Alerts for Phoenix AZ

 Valley, South Mountain/Ahwatukee, and Southeast Valley/Queen Creek.

-* WHEN...From 11 AM Thursday to 8 PM MST Sunday.
+* WHEN...From 10 AM this morning to 8 PM MST Tuesday.

 * IMPACTS...Heat related illnesses increase significantly during